5G Core Network Setup

 NGAP SCTP Listeners

-NGAP SCTP Listeners are set in AMF step.
-If AMF feature support is active and AMF module status is active, then it’s mandatory to set a NGAP SCTP Listener, otherwise an error from API will be displayed.
+NGAP SCTP Listeners are configured in AMF step.
+If both AMF feature support and AMF module status are active, I’ll have to set a NGAP SCTP Listener, otherwise, an API error will appear.

-Default Listener status is active.
-On edit equipment you can disable a listener.
-Configuration of the disabled listeners won’t be sent to equipment.
+By default, the listener status is set to active.
+If I edit the equipment, I can disable a listener, and the configuration for disabled listeners won’t be sent to the equipment.

 The default value of NGAP SCTP Stream is 3.
-You can change this default value from NGAP SCTP Stream field, that will be applied for all the NGAP Listeners set.
-You can also specify a different Stream value for each Listener from NGAP Listener Advanced fields.
+I can change this default value from NGAP SCTP Stream field, which will apply to all the NGAP Listeners.
+I can also set a different Stream value for each Listener in the NGAP Listener Advanced fields.

 5G Core Network Setup 53